EPCCed/Activities/Activities/PostalSort/Readme.md

   * A 30 second/minute count down timer.
   * 12 boxes/letter trays/desk trays to sort envelopes into.
 Examples include the
     lids of photocopier paper boxes, stackable letter desktop trays, etc.
   * A number of boxes/bags to pre-sort envelopes to.
 The number of containers you will need depends on the type of postcodes you are dealing with - for instance in the picture below we are only dealing with KW, TR and EH postcodes so you only need 3 pre-sorting trays.
 If you use all the postcodes in the samples below you will need four containters.
-Examples of these are simple bags or the bottom of photocopier paper boxes.
+You could use simple bags or the bottom of photocopier paper boxes for this.
-  * A box/bag to act as the primary source to sort all the envelopes from.
+  * A box/bag to act as the source for the unsorted envelopes.
-  * Envelopes for your participants to sort.
+  * You will need envelopes for your participants to sort.
 You can can make your own or you could print the following example 36 [address&nbsp;labels](pdf/Post_sorting_address_labels_AveryL7163.pdf) on Avery No. L7163 post label pages (or equivalent).
 Ideally